dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 This example requests the `method` element and the `document` element for every evidence available for a certain user account.

-Note: the RP does not need to explictely request the `type` field as it is a mandatory element of any `evidence` entry.
+Note: the RP does not need to explicitly request the `type` field as it is a mandatory element of any `evidence` entry.

 The RP may also request certain data within the `document` element to be present.
 This again follows the syntax rules used above.